lkorinek/mlops-project/reports/README.md

 > Recommended answer length: 50-100 words.
 >
 > Example:
 >
 >
+> Answer:

-> Answer: In total we implemented tests via 2 individual scripts.
+In total we implemented tests via 2 individual scripts.
 In test_data.py, one test function (test_data) is implemented.
 This function performs several checks to validate the correctness of the data loading process, including verifying the image shapes, label ranges, and the uniqueness of target labels.
-While it includes multiple assertions to test various aspects of the data, it is still a single test function.
 Regarding the test_model.py, 8 distinct test functions are implemented.
 More specifically, it tests model initialization (test_model_initialization), forward passes through both the Simple_Network model (test_simple_network_forward) and PyTorch Lightning models (test_model_forward), as well as the training and validation steps using a PyTorch Lightning Trainer (test_training_step_with_trainer and test_validation_step_with_trainer), which are skipped in GitHub Actions.
 Additionally, it verifies optimizer setup (test_optimizer) and includes fixtures (mock_input and mock_labels) to provide mock data and labels for testing.
-These tests ensure the models are correctly structured, function as expected, and are integrated with the training framework effectively.

---- question 7 fill here ---

 ### Question 8